analyticalworkflows/TeachingMaterials/classes/StructuredProjects/README.md

   *   What are you going to change about how you structure projects?
 * _Break_ (_10 min._)
 * [Implementation & Team troubleshooting](classes/Implementation) (_45 min._)
   * Catchup / verify:
     * Sign up for a Github account
     * Send user name to benjamin.dalziel@oregonstate.edu
     * Install Git on your computer
     * Download a Github GUI such as Github Desktop
- * Prepare for project presentations next class (_20 min._)
+  * Prepare for project presentations next class
     * Create a public repo for your project on Github, clone it to your computer (or the other way around)
     * Work on your project presentation

 ### Further reading